-It sought donations both from Saudi Arabia and from Libyan dictator Muammar Gaddafi.
+It sought donations both from Saudi Arabia and the United Arab Emirates in 2006.
 Nihad Awad, the only executive director CAIR has had, met with Iranian President Hasan Rouhani in 2018 and with then-President Mahmoud Ahmadinejad in 2008.
 Three years later, he appealed to Libyan dictator Muammar Gaddafi for help underwriting a campaign to give copies of the Quran to Americans.

 CAIR's criticisms of GILEE were no stronger.

 There is no hands-on training in the police exchange program.
 Still, Mitchell claimed that minority communities suffer as a result of American police leaders participating.
 A portion of GILEE's program deals with urban policing, which Mitchell called a code for "communities of color."

 GILEE trains police leaders, Mitchell said, and "the culture, the training – that's the dangerous thing that's happening.
 They're getting the training and then we're seeing that training manifest in the actions of the officers."

 In addition, the 2019 report "released" Monday links the exchange program to "deadly police shootings that occurred in Georgia" and said working "with human rights violators make these problems worse."

 Blaming Israel as a "source of American police violence or racism shifts the blame from the United States to Israel" and "furthers an antisemitic ideology," the anti-Israel group Jewish Voice for Peace (JVP) said in June 2020.

 It was a striking message, since JVP had spent the previous three years alleging the police exchange programs like Gilee's led to "extrajudicial executions, shoot-to-kill policies, police murders .."